Study looks at impact of snow and angle of solar panels

 That’s no mean feat considering energy performance data was collected from all 12 solar modules every five minutes every day for five years – enough to fill 6,000 spreadsheet files.

 “It was an insane amount of data,” says Brown.
 “That was not quite half, maybe the first third of the project.
 Months of work.
 It was a lot of learning.”

 Data was gradually exported by day, month, season and year, making it more digestible and user-friendly for industry, government and institutions, but also the schools and not-for-profits, who are interested in the information.

 “The amount of requests that we get [for the data], it’s obvious people are interested.”

 The study's interim findings are available online, while the students' final report with datasets will be published on the Alternative Energy Technology program page this fall.
-It’s expected to be a hot commodity.
+It’s already proving to be a hot commodity with requests for data coming weekly from as far afield as Russia.
 (Anyone can request the data now).